AlanYnov/movies-api/README.md

 ## Usage

-API endpoints and their usage are thoroughly documented in the [API Documentation](api-documentation.md).
-Refer to the API documentation for information on making requests and handling responses.
+API endpoints and their usage are thoroughly documented using Swagger UI.
+You can access the API documentation at `/api-docs` when the API server is running.
+Refer to the documentation for information on making requests and handling responses.

 ## Database Configuration